vercel/next.js/packages/third-parties/README.md

 # `@next/third-parties`

-`@next/third-parties` is collection of components that can be used to efficiently load third party libraries into your Next.js application.
+`@next/third-parties` is a collection of components and utilities that can be used to efficiently load third-party libraries into your Next.js application.
-This package uses [Third Party Capital](https://github.com/GoogleChromeLabs/third-party-capital/) under the hood to fetch the best loading recommendations.

-> Note: `@next/third-parties` is still experimental and under active development
+> Note: `@next/third-parties` is still experimental and under active development.

 # Usage

-## Google third parties
+## Google Third-Parties

-### Youtube Embed
+### YouTube Embed

 The `YoutubeEmbed` component is used to load and display a YouTube embed.
 This component loads faster by using [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) under the hood.